 Caland monument (1907) Henri Evers & Arend Odé

 Henri Evers (Ellecom, 1855 - Wassenaar, 1929) was a Dutch architect.
 After his studies in The Hague and Antwerp, he worked in Brussels, Vienna and Budapest.
-In 1885 he returned to the Netherlands and established himself as an architect in Amsterdam.
-In 1887, Evers became head of the Architecture Department at the Academy of Visual Arts in Rotterdam and was a professor from 1902 to 1926 at the TU in Delft.
-In his architecture we see ideas from Berlage and Jugendstil characteristics.
-The Rotterdam City Hall is a design by Evers and built between 1914 and 1920.
+In 1885 he returned to the Netherlands and settled as an architect in Amsterdam.
+In 1887 Evers became head of the Architecture Department of the Academy of Visual Arts in Rotterdam and from 1902 to 1926 he was professor at the TU in Delft.
+In his architecture we see ideas of Berlage and Jugendstil characteristics.
+The Rotterdam City Hall was designed by Evers and built between 1914 and 1920.